 Personal Independence Payment (PIP) is a new benefit replacing Disability Living Allowance (DLA) for people aged between 16 to 64 years.
 PIP and DLA cannot be claimed at the same time.
 PSU have compiled statistics on the following within PIP:

 The Benefits Statistics Summary is released quarterly in the last week of February, May, August and November.

-DfC Local Government and Housing Regulation Division has now prepared a Direction for the appropriate form and content of accounts of arc21.
+DfC Local Government and Housing Regulation Division has prepared a template for the recording of Councillors’ and Committee Members’ Allowances funded by Councils in 2019/2020.

 The Department, through NISRA, publishes a quarterly statistical bulletin on Universal Credit data.
 However, that bulletin, covering the current period, is not due to be published until August.